 The following syllabus is for guidance only and is subject to alteration at the discretion of the module convenor.

-- Week 3: The Genesis of the New Taiwan Cinema
+- Week 3: New Taiwan Cinema: the Early Stage

 - Week 4: Hou Hsiao-Hsien: Trauma and Memory